DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification.
 Also can include software code published in academic journal.
 Copyright and patent protection both have expiration dates.
 Copyright protection generally lasts for 70 years after the death of the last surviving author of the work
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
   - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
-  - When you file application for protection, until registration is granted, you can use the **TM** symbol to inform others that it is protected under trademark law.
-Once the application is approved, the name becomes a registered trademark, and you can begin using the **®** symbol.
-The **©** symbol is used to represent a copyright.
+  - When you file application for protection, until registration is granted, you can use the 🔥**TM** symbol to inform others that it is protected under trademark law.
+Once the application is approved, the name becomes a registered trademark, and you can begin using the 🔥**®** R symbol.
+The 🔥**©** C symbol is used to represent a copyright.
 - 1.5.3 Import/export controls
-  -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of cryptographic technology, and Russia requires a license to import encryption technologies manufactured outside the country
+  -  Every country has laws around the import and export of hardware and software; e.g. the US has restrictions around the export of 🔐cryptographic technology, and Russia requires a license to import 🔐encryption technologies manufactured outside the country
-  -  The _Bureau of Industry and Security_ within the Department of Commerce sets regulations on the export of encryption products outside of the United States.
+  -  The _Bureau of Industry and Security_ within the Department of Commerce sets regulations on the export of 🔐encryption products outside of the United States.
 - 1.5.4 Transborder data flow
   -  Orgs should adhere to origin country-specific laws and regulations, regardless of where data resides
   -  Also be aware of applicable laws where data is stored and systems are used